robot0321/isme2n.github.io/README.md

-## Jekyll Edition/isme2n - From github.com/isme2n
+## Jekyll Edition/isme2n Theme - From github.com/isme2n
 This Template is first edited by isme2n, and distributed free to fork and redesign.

 ## How to use